silence-mayday/CTF/202004-IntroSecCon-NeverLan-CTF/Look-into-the-past.md

 ass2$pass3
 ```

-So let's head to the `~/Documents/` folder and see what's in there:
+So we headed to the `~/Documents/` folder and checked its contents:

 ```
 root@kali:~/look_into_the_past/home/User# ll Documents/